oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 <details>
 <summary>Org-admin/tech-lead commentary/advice</summary>

-This is not a hard project, since a lot of the infrastructure has been written and there are lots of examples that you can follow.
+This is a relatively straightforward project, since a lot of the infrastructure has been written and there are lots of examples that you can follow.
 The most important thing is to set up a good development cycle so that you can debug issues with tests quickly.

 It is important that you are able to get the tests running on your machine, so that you can pause them when needed and investigate to see what is going wrong.
 </details>